danwallach/CalWatch/README.txt

           tweaks to compile under newer Java versions

         org.dwallach.calwatch/ -- CalWatch Java files
-            proto/ -- protocol buffer code for communications between devices calendar.proto contains instructions on how to regenerate the Java files here

 /wear -- code that runs only on the watch